Water Is Coming Out Of My Backflow Preventer – How To Fix

 Fixing Sprinkler Backflow Valve Leaks

-Sprinkler systems are another place in your home you might find a backflow valve – and from time to time they will leak.
-When this happens it can be fixed just like fixing a normal valve!
-All you have to do is turn off the water at the water main, clean the valve and reattach it to the lines.
-Once it has been attached test the sprinkler system for at least 10 minutes to make sure it is no longer leaking.
+Sprinkler systems are another place in your home where you might find a backflow valve – and from time to time, they will leak.
+When this happens, you can fix it like a standard valve!
+All you have to do is turn off the water at the water main, clean the valve, and reattach it to the lines.
+Once it has been attached, test the sprinkler system for at least 10 minutes to ensure it is no longer leaking.

 Related Posts About Backflow Preventers